San Francisco Earthquake, 1906

 When an American City Is Destroyed How the U.S. military became the "first responders" and took charge when an earthquake struck San Francisco a century ago.

-Aftermath of the San Francisco Earthquake, 1906 in the Online Catalog 120 photographs and documents of the Aftermath of the San Francisco Earthquake, 1906 have been digitized about the San Francisco Earthquake and fire.
+Aftermath of the San Francisco Earthquake, 1906 in the National Archives Catalog 120 photographs and documents of the Aftermath of the San Francisco Earthquake, 1906 have been digitized about the San Francisco Earthquake and fire.

 The following images are records of the United States Senate, National Archives from Record Group 46: